DanielPoprawski/DanielPoprawski/README.md

-# Welcome to my profile
+# Welcome!!
-My name is Daniel, I'm a recently separated veteran and I'm looking to get into the software development field.
-I've been coding since I was in high school and I'm looking to finally start a career working on front or back end development.
+I'm Daniel, I'm a recently separated veteran (brave enough to have joined, smart enough to have gotten out) and I'm looking to get into the software development field.
+I've been coding since I was in high school and I'm looking to finally take the next step in a new career.

 My first language was Java, and my first job was the US Army (13F) so you know I can handle soul crushing work.